fermaat/afi_deep_learning_intro/README.md

 - **Training/** — Student notebooks with exercises and suggestions for practice.
 - **data/** — Datasets used in the assignments (e.g., `heart.csv`).
 - **models/** — Saved models and related files.
-- **Theory/** - Theoretical material, slides, or markdown notes
 - `requirements.txt`, `requirements_windows.txt` — Python dependencies for Linux/Mac and Windows.
 - `README.md` — This file.

 Please note each pair of notebooks on **Training** and **Complete** covers the same topic, so learners can practice and later consult the full solution.

+Additional note: theory slides are not included for licensing reasons.

 ## 📚 Topics Covered